framely/community/docs/reference/channels/universalmessage.md

 While it is ok to describe the response messages specifically for each channel to get the maximal native experience, that will result in unnecessary burden for chatbot builders when they want to support as many channels as possible.

 In Framely, we support universal channel.
-Messages supported in this channel is called universal messages, and they are a set of messages that are abstracted from commonly supported message type from popular channels like Messenger, Whatsapp, WeChat, imessage and RCS and so on.
+Messages supported in this channel is called universal messages, and they are a set of messages that are abstracted from commonly supported message type from popular channels like Messenger, WhatsApp, WeChat, iMessage and RCS and so on.
 These universal message will be translated into channel dependent format before we send it out through that channel, so that chatbot builder only need define the response once in universal channel.
 Of course, if they absolutely need the native experience, they can define response in that channel which will be used over the universal channel.

 Message is a structure encoding of how information should be rendered to user on the channel, on Framely, regardless which channel the message is defined for, it is just a templated string that encodes some json object.

 Messages defined on Framely can be classified into two classes depending on what they try to verbalize:
-1. Single value message, it can be used to verbalize a single value of some type.
+1. **Single value message**, it can be used to verbalize a single value of some type.
 This type of message can only support tuple (think of static list where the number of elements are known at build time).

-2. Multiple value message, it is designed to verbalize multiple value of some time, where the number of elements are not know at build time.
+2. **Multiple value message**, it is designed to verbalize multiple value of some time, where the number of elements are not know at build time.
 The multiple value message bind to a list of some type, and can be expressed via code expression for maximal flexibility.

 Fields are the information that channel will render on the client for a particular functionality.
 Individual channel can support arbitrary fields per their design, universal channel will support the following fields:
 1. Url (clickable)